a-lagier/DPS-Cauchy/README.md

 # DPS with non exponential noise

-Implementation of Diffusion Posterior Sampling [Chung et al.2022]
+Implementation of Diffusion Posterior Sampling [Chung et al.2022] and extension to Noisy Inverse Problem with Cauchy Noise.

 ## Getting Started